 - Duress – that is, being influenced to drive dangerously as a result of threat, violence, or pressure from another individual.

 Depending on the circumstances of the charge and previous traffic history, your driver’s licence will be suspended for a minimum period of 6 months.
 You will not be able to obtain a work licence or special hardship licence.

 Legal Representation for Dangerous Driving in Qld

-All traffic matters, especially, dangerous driving in Qld are treated very seriously.
+Dangerous driving in Qld is treated very seriously.
 If you have been charged with this offence, we suggest you seek legal advice as early as possible.
-At Guest Lawyers, our team of highly experienced legal professionals can help explain your charges, the legal options available to you, and can help improve your chances of minimising the severity of your penalty.
+At Guest Lawyers, our team of highly experienced legal professionals deal with a number of serious traffic matters, and can help explain your charges, the legal options available to you, and can help improve your chances of minimising the severity of your penalty.
 Get in touch to speak to one of our traffic lawyers today.